Do Acupressure Mats Work for Sleep?

 Sleep log data showed that the acupressure group significantly decreased awake time and improved quality of sleep over time more than the control group.
 The improvement could be seen as soon as the acupoints massage was implemented, and it was maintained through the post intervention.

-If you’re one of the 30% of Americans who occasionally suffer from symptoms of insomnia, there is evidence to show that a mat could be a low-cost alternative treatment for the condition.
+If you’re one of them, there is evidence to show that a mat could be a low-cost alternative treatment for the condition.[3]

-Sleep specialist and influencer, Dr. Michael Breus (better known as @thesleepdoctor), explains how the therapy works:
+Dr. Michael Breus, better known as The Sleep Doctor, explains how the therapy works:

 … treatment using acupressure is based on the ancient art of using pressure points to align “chakras” in the body, thought to release the body’s natural healing powers.